 ACT is a scientifically based modality and considered a “third wave” in behavioral and cognitive therapy.
 It developed from research on how the human mind works, which suggested that many of the tools used to solve problems lead to increase suffering.
 Using ACT, our therapists assist clients in moving from suffering to full engagement with life.

-- Seeking Safety – Seeking Safety is an evidence-based, present-focused counseling model that directly addresses both substance use and trauma in a safe manner that does not require recounting of disturbing memories.
+- Seeking Safety – Seeking Safety is an evidence-based trauma focused therapy, present-focused counseling model that directly addresses both substance use and trauma in a safe manner that does not require recounting of disturbing memories.
 Seeking safety is a relevant model to a broad range of individuals, and effective in helping individual attain safety from trauma and substance abuse through teaching coping skills.

 The key principles as outlined directly by Seeking Safety include: